sanduhrs/drupal-openid_sso_relying/README.txt

 OpenID SSO Relying Party
 ==========

-OpenID based Simple Sign-On among trusted sites.
+OpenID based Single Sign-On among trusted sites.

 Add a trusted Drupal OpenID provider to a Drupal site.
 Users enjoy a simplified sign on process between trusted sites.

 Assumes that the OpenID Provider in place is a Drupal site with OpenID Provider SSO module enabled.

-Note: this module does not provide true *Single* Sign-On functionality but a largely simplified sign on experience for webs of trusted sites.
-Hence the name *Simple* Sign-On.

 It is strongly recommended to install this module on a fresh Drupal site.
 Installing it on a site with existing users (other than user 1) will lead to